 South Africa has a large neutral English accented workforce, consisting of millions of native and near-native English speakers.
 (English is an official language of the country.)
-The accent is easily understood by Australians, which is a key contributor to the quality of customer experience in a call centre environment.
+The accent is easily understood by Australians, which is a key contributor to the quality of customer experience in a South African contact centre.

 With a British colonial heritage, Australia and South Africa also enjoy many commonalities, from cricket and rugby to the system of government and similar climate.
 Both countries have huge tourist industries and major cities are very cosmopolitan.
 What all this means is that when speaking with Australian customers, South Africans have a frame of reference and cultural affinity that enhances the customer experience.